navisens/NaviDocs/API.Android.md

 The `heading`, as a counterclockwise rotation in degrees (in +- 180 frame).

 #### `void setCartesianPositionXY(double x, double y)`
-Sets the Cartesian position in XY to the exact x and passed in.
+Sets the Cartesian position in XY to the exact x and y passed in.

 **Params**
 The x and y coordinates to set the core.